 - Fasting before tests and blood work what is allowed or not allowed and what to expect

-- General information about procedures like endoscopies, CT scans or MRIs which may be daunting for patients who have never had the experience before
+- General information about procedures like endoscopies, CT scans, or MRIs may be daunting for patients who have never had the experience before

-- For patients who may be travelling from other regions to the organization or centre, and are new to the area, a few tips about the closest hotels or accommodations, restaurants or places to visit , would be helpful.
+- For patients who may be traveling from other regions to the organization or center, and are new to the area, a few tips about the closest hotels or accommodations, restaurants, or places to visit, would be helpful.